bohana3/twitter-like-go/NOTES.md

 ## FollowedUser
 `Map<string,Map<string,nil>>`

-"FollowedUser" stores a list of "followed user".
+"FollowedUser" stores a set of "followed user".
 For each "followed user" we store a set of "followers" (we used map for the same reasons)